huggingface/transformers/examples/research_projects/fsner/README.md

 tokenizer = FSNERTokenizerUtils("sayef/fsner-bert-base-uncased")

-# size of query and supports must be same.
-If you want to find all the entitites in one particular query, just repeat same query n times where n is the size of supports (or entities).
+# size of query and supports must be the same.
+If you want to find all the entitites in one particular query, just repeat the same query n times where n is equal to the number of supports (or entities).

 query = [